waeltken/terraform-azure-atlantis/README.md

-# Azure Terraform module which runs Atlantis on AKS
+# Terraform module which runs Atlantis on Azure AppService